florinpop17/app-ideas/README.md

 1. A clear and descriptive objective;
 2. A list of _User Stories_ which should be implemented; (these stories act more as a guideline than a forced list of _To-Do's_.
 Fell free to add your own features if you want);
 3. A list of bonus features that can improve the base project;
-4. A Trello Board that can be cloned and used to track your progress;
+4. All the necessary resources and useful links;

 ## Projects